Aber-Traethlin/documentation/README.md

-# documentation
+# Traethlin documentation

-Documentation associated to the Traethlin robot
+This package is to document the various aspects of the Traethlin robot, from its construction to its use and possible developments.